MET Syllabus 2025: Subject-Wise Syllabus and Weightage PDF Download

 • Catalysis: Homogeneous and heterogeneous, activity and selectivity of solid catalysts, enzyme catalysis, and its mechanism.

 • Colloids: Introduction, colloidal system, and particle sizes.
 Types of colloidal systems, Lyophilic, and lyophobic sols, examples, and differences.
-Preparation of sols by Bredig’s arc method and peptization.
+Preparation of sols by Bredig’s arc METhod and peptization.
 Purification of sols - dialysis and electrodialysis.
 Properties of sols - Tyndall effect, Brownian movement electrophoresis, the origin of charge, coagulation, Hardy and Schulze rule, Protective action of sols.
 Applications of colloids.
 Emulsions and their characteristics.

 • Chemical thermodynamics: Concepts of System and types of systems, surroundings, work, heat, energy, extensive and intensive properties, state functions.
 Spontaneous and non-spontaneous processes, criteria for spontaneity – tendency to attain a state of minimum energy and maximum randomness.